Shuttlecraft (Star Trek): Star Trek: The Next Generation

 USS Enterprise (NCC-1701-D) of Star Trek: The Next Generation was designed with a highly curved and sculpted shape.
 Designer Andrew Probert, like Matt Jefferies before him, designed a shuttle with a streamlined shape.
 Miniature footage of this design was seen in episodes such as "Coming of Age", "The Child" and "Unnatural Selection".
 Referred to as a Type 7 shuttle, it had a projected length of 8.5 m.
 As before, the series lacked the resources to build the complex shape of this shuttle as a full-scale prop.

 The script for "Time Squared" called for a full-scale shuttle that the crew could walk around and examine.
 That episode introduced the Type 15 shuttlepod, a tiny craft only 3.6 meters long.
 Modified versions of the shuttlepod appeared in subsequent episodes like "The Most Toys".

+One of the shuttles was named Einstein.

-During the 1991-92 season the full-scale shuttlecraft mockup built for Star Trek V: The Final Frontier became available.
+During the 1991–92 season the full-scale shuttlecraft mockup built for Star Trek V: The Final Frontier became available.
 It was modified with larger windows and nacelles to reflect the Next Generation's technology.
 This Type 6 shuttle first appeared in "Darmok" and was seen in subsequent episodes like "Relics".
 The Type 6 shuttle was 6.0 meters long.
 Follow-on series Star Trek: Deep Space Nine and Star Trek: Voyager took place in the same 24th century time frame, sharing many costumes and props.

 The Type-15 Shuttlepod was seen in "Time Squared".
 A set for the runabout shuttle's aft living quarters was built for "Timescape", an episode in the sixth season of The Next Generation (running concurrently with DS9's first season).
 The set was designed by Richard James, and was funded from The Next Generation's budget, in order to take pressure off DS9's finances.
 Unlike the cockpit construction, design and fabrication of the aft set had to be completed in nine days.
 This was the only appearance of the Danube class outside of DS9, and although the set was intended for use on DS9, it was never used again to depict a runabout's interior.

 A Ferengi shuttlecraft is featured in the Star Trek franchise since its introduction in "The Price".
 It was also seen in Star Trek: Deep Space Nine's "Little Green Men" as spacecraft of the Ferengi character Quark.
 The studio model for VFX was auctioned by Christie's for over 8000 USD in 2006.